Vyral/nate-martinez-recruiting/_posts/2018-10-15-the-truth-about-whether-our-market-is-headed-for-a-crash.md

 ---
 layout: post
-title: The Truth About Whether Our Market is Headed for a Crash
+title: The Truth About Whether Our Market Is Headed for a Crash
 date: 2018-10-15 20:16:52
 tags:
 excerpt: Are we headed for a crash?
 Let’s discuss this crucial question.